exoplanet-dev/exoplanet/joss/paper.md

 ![Some examples of datasets fit using `exoplanet`.
 The full analyses behind these examples are available on the "Case Studies" page as Jupyter notebooks.
-(left) A fit to the light curves of a transiting exoplanet observed by two different space-based photometric surveys: Kepler and TESS. (right) The phase folded radial velocity time series for an exoplanet observed from different observatories with different instruments, fit simultaneously using `exoplanet`.
+(left) A fit to the light curves of a transiting exoplanet observed by two different space-based photometric surveys: Kepler and TESS. (right) The phase-folded radial velocity time series for an exoplanet observed from different observatories with different instruments, fit simultaneously using `exoplanet`.
 \label{fig:figure}](figures/figure.png)